neurogeom/CAR/USER_MANUAL.md

 # User Manual

-The sections below describe CAR basic and advanced features on multi clients.
+The sections below describe CAR's basic and advanced features on multiple clients.

-To invoke CAR, users just need to download the released CAR client software(https://github.com/neurogeom/CAR/releases/tag/v1.2.0), We have provided 2 test accounts and test image data in CAR-WS's user manual.
-Information, including server IP and port details, has been integrated directly into the CAR client software.
+To invoke CAR, users just need to download the released CAR client software from (https://github.com/neurogeom/CAR/releases/tag/v1.2.0).
+We have provided two test accounts and test image data in the CAR-WS user manual.
+Information including server IP and port details has been integrated directly into the CAR client software.

 1. [CAR-Server](./docs/1-CAR-Server.md)
 2. [CAR-WS](./docs/2-CAR-WS.md)